Bernard Lord: Premier

-Post-Premier
+Post-premiership

 After leaving politics, Lord took a position as senior counsel with the law firm McCarthy Tetrault, splitting time between their offices in Montreal and Ottawa while continuing to maintain his residence in Fredericton.

-On December 3, 2007, Lord was appointed by Prime Minister Stephen Harper as head of the Bilingualism Committee.
+On December 3, 2007, Stephen Harper, the Prime Minister of Canada, appointed Lord as head of the Bilingualism Committee.
 He reviewed Canada's Official Language Laws, and he made suggestions where improvements can be made.
-In December 2007, Lord was named as the President of the 2009 CHL Memorial Cup selection-committee.
+In December 2007, Lord was named as the president of the 2009 CHL Memorial Cup selection-committee.

 In October 2008, it was announced that Lord would be appointed as president and CEO of the Canadian Wireless Telecommunications Association, a lobbyist group that represents cellular, messaging, mobile radio, fixed wireless and mobile satellite carriers, as well as companies that develop and produce products and services for the industry.

 Lord was named in 2013 to the board of Ontario's public utility provider, Ontario Power Generation, and he was appointed as board chair in March 2014 by the government of Kathleen Wynne.
 He was tasked with cutting expenses after an auditor's report that came out late in the term of his predecessor, Jake Epp, criticized the agency for cost overruns and excessive executive wages and bonuses.

 On June 15, 2016, Lord was named as the Chief Executive Officer of Medavie Blue Cross effective September 1, 2016.